 “ . . .
 Your desire will be for your husband,Genesis 3:16 NIV

 and he will rule over you.”

-Resulting from the CURSE, this verse says that Eve’s desire/longing will be “to, into,” or “toward” her husband (translating the Hebrew), yet he will rule over her.
-[To address the rest of Genesis 3:16 faithfully, please see Dr. Joy Fleming and Bruce Fleming at Tru316.com.
-I focus on the last half of this verse only, in this post.]
+Resulting from the curse, this verse says that Eve’s desire/longing will be “to, into,” or “toward” her husband (translating the Hebrew teshuqah), yet he will rule over her.

-Note that the Greek Septuagint’s translation has the possible interpretation of Eve’s desire being “‘against’ her husband,” literally “and your turning (will be) toward/against your husband/man.”
-However, my Greek professor said that this word (pros) is an “against” that has the sense of “toward,” like a ladder leans “against” a wall.
+The Greek Septuagint’s translation has the possible interpretation of Eve’s desire being “‘against’ her husband.”
+The Septuagint is literally translated “and your turning (will be) toward/against (pros) your husband/man.”
+However, my Greek professor said that this word pros is an “against” that has the sense of “toward,” like a ladder leans “against” a wall.

 photo cred to to Marc Schiele on Unsplash.com

 Now you know how the translators of the 2016 ESV mischaracterize this one, with their “her desire shall be contrary to” interpretation.
 “Contrary to” is a synonym to “against,” but it is not a synonym to the Greek pros.
 “Contray to” is not a translation from the Hebrew but is extrapolated from a possible English translation from the Greek Septuagint and is not the intended meaning in this case.

 The ESV does note the translation of “or shall be toward” in the footnote.
 See this Brief Translation History, for more detail.
 The editors of the ESV had an explicit bias to push a complementarian agenda; the translation arose as a direct result of women gaining more agency in the church.
 Other than that, the version can be very helpful and points to Christ.